khalid-naami/khalid-naami.github.io/blog/2026-05-07-volatility-estimators-yang-zhang-guide.md

 ---
-title: "Decoding Volatility: From Log-Returns to the Yang-Zhang Estimator"
+title: "Volatility: Log-Returns to Yang-Zhang"
 description: How has volatility evolved to the Yang-Zhang estimator?
 authors: [khalid]
 tags: [Daily Analysis, volatility, quantitative finance, risk management, mathematics]